 “None of us is as smart as all of us.” —Ken Blanchard

 “Surround yourself with people who can make you better.” ― Jim Kerr

 “If I have seen a little further it is by standing on the shoulders of Giants.” —Isaac Newton

 These quotes all describe the characteristics of participating in a peer group solution.
-A business owner participates in a peer group because “it’s lonely at the top.”
-There is, likely, no one in your office similarly situated and you may feel like there is nowhere to go to fight the isolation or receive objective input on your ideas.
-But “you don’t have to go it alone.”
-Rather, you should “surround yourself with good people; surround yourself with positivity and people who are going to challenge you to make you better.”
-Ali Krieger.
+A business owner participates in a peer group because it’s lonely at the top.
+If you are like most of our participants, there is a strong likelihood that no one in your office is situated similarly, and you may feel like there is nowhere to go to fight the isolation or receive objective input on your ideas.
+But you don’t have to go it alone.

-“No two minds ever come together without thereby creating a third, invisible, intangible force, which may be likened to
+Hill argued, “No two minds ever come together without thereby creating a third, invisible, intangible force, which may be likened to a third mind.”

 Many great leaders and achievers throughout history surrounded themselves with like-minded, trusted advisors who helped them become successful through their collaboration.